vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/gated-pipelines/02-shipit/README.md

 ![ShipIt gated pipeline screenshot](https://raw.githubusercontent.com/lsilvapvt/misc-support-files/master/docs/images/shipit-gated-pipeline.png)

-Once the pipeline is un-paused in Concourse, it will:
+Once the pipeline is unpaused in Concourse, it will:

 1. Automatically execute its first two jobs (`Build-It` and `Test-It`) for every new release of the monitored repository